Bisq Exchange Reviews

 The exchange users have numerous options for how they can send money to the platform.
 It includes Bank Transfers, AliPay, OK Pay, Perfect Money, Zele (ClearXchange), US Postal Money Orders, SEPA, and Faster Payments.
 Participants of the trade should decide which withdrawal method they are going to use before the trade takes place.

-After the matching, the money involved in a transaction moves to a multi-signature address and then these coins get to the wallets of the traders.
+After the matching, the money involved in a transaction moves to a multi-signature address (here you can learn about it) and then these coins get to the wallets of the traders.
 To secure themselves from fraud, the participants pay a security deposit which is refunded as soon as both sides receive the money involved in the trade deal.
 Both parties must provide a certain additional amount due to collateral requirements.
 When the trade is over both parties get this money back via withdrawal.

 Bisq Exchange Fees